 Let's Adore Jesus-Eucharist! | Home >> Politics

 No, this is not a joke.
 I'm serious: Does "homosexuality" really exist?
-Of course, I am perfectly aware, just as you are, that there are persons with homosexual attractions, and among those persons, some of them claim these attractions are part of their identity, and even have sexual relations with other persons of the same sex.
+Of course, I am perfectly aware, just as you are, that there are persons with homosexual attractions, and among those persons, some of them claim these attractions are part of their "identity", and even have carnal relations with other persons of the same sex.
 That is not what I'm asking.

 Let's take a metaphor.
 We all know what agriculture is, and we know that farmers grow things in their fields, like soybeans or corn, etc. What if somebody claimed that there was a new kind of agriculture, called "homo-agriculture"?
 What if this person said that "hetero-agriculture" was the kind that made things grow, like soybeans or corn, but "homo-agriculture" was the kind that didn't make anything grow at all?